 Pluto TV is Paramount’s streaming service.
 It’s also free as it’s monetized via the most ancient way of TV monetization: ads.
 And it hews very close to the television concept, as it features a lot of live TV channels.

 However, it’s also home to plenty of on-demand movies.
 At the time of writing, all the new Star Trek movies have been added, so you can watch those without resorting to Netflix.
 You can also get your Mission Impossibles, your Zorro, and so on, as well as a bunch of TV series.

 - No registration

 - Runs in browser

 Crackle is positively ancient, having roots in Grouper of 2006.
-Partially owned by Sony Picture Television, it offers a selection of movies and series from Sony subsidiaries and friends, as well as a smattering of original content.
+Partially owned by Sony Pictures Television, it offers a selection of movies and series from Sony subsidiaries and friends, as well as a smattering of original content.
 Binge watchers will have additional motivation with Crackle, as the content lineup changes monthly.